Exios66/JJB_Gallery/docs/scripts/README.md

 2. Activates Python virtual environment if available
 3. Attempts to render the document to generate cache

-#### When to Use
+#### When Should You Use This Script?

-Use this script when you encounter:
+Use this script in the following situations:

-- Python kernel timeout errors during Quarto rendering
+- You experience Python kernel timeout errors during Quarto rendering
-- Issues with code execution in Quarto documents
+- There are issues with code execution in Quarto documents
-- Need to pre-generate frozen outputs for faster subsequent renders
+- You need to pre-generate frozen outputs to enable faster subsequent renders

 #### Additional Solutions